ethereumjs/ultralight/DEVNET.md

 ## Starting the devnet

 1. Build all packages -- `npm i`
-2. From `packages/cli`, run the devnet script -- `bash scripts/devnet.sh -n [Number of nodes to start]`
+2. Run the devnet script -- `bash packages/cliscripts/devnet.sh -n [Number of nodes to start]`
 3. Observe logs to confirm nodes are running
 4. Press `Ctrl+c` to shutdown the devnet at any time